What is a product marketing manager?

 “For me, a good product marketer is someone who gets a genuine kick from collaboration and has a knack for great storytelling and strong copywriting.
 There's a lot more to it, but those are the standout factors.”

 Rory Woodbridge, Head of Product Marketing at Pleo

-“[A good PMM is] A natural leader who drives collaboration inspires others to dig in behind a common goal, but also someone who’s not afraid to speak up to senior stakeholders.”
+“[A good PMM is] A natural leader who drives collaboration and inspires others to dig in behind a common goal, but also someone who’s not afraid to speak up to senior stakeholders.”

 Jana Frejova, Product Marketing Lead at Spendesk

-“A great PMM is able to: 1) lead and inspire without formal authority, 2) tell stories that build identity and community, and 3) operate at every level of thinking from strategy to implementation.”
+“A great PMM is able to: 1) Lead and inspire without formal authority, 2) tell stories that build identity and community, and 3) operate at every level of thinking from strategy to implementation.”